DataSF/housing-data-hub/policies/_posts/2014-07-20-first-time-homebuyers.md

 ## Organizations
 Organization | What it does
 -------------|--------------
-[Mayor’s Office of Housing and Community Development (MOHCD)](http://sf-moh.org/)	| MOHCD manages the city’s loan assistance programs.
+[Mayor’s Office of Housing and Community Development (MOHCD)](http://sf-moh.org/)	| MOHCD manages the city’s loan assistance programs, which includes registration for loan assistance programs, eligibility, and personal consultation.
 [HomeownershipSF](http://www.homeownershipsf.org/) | HomeownershipSF provides first-time homebuyer counseling and education workshops required by the program.

 ## Resources